-- 20. The Claims Administrator shall make arrangements to pay claims from the Net Settlement Funds as expeditiously as possible. - 21.
-All payments will be calculated in Canadian currency and payments will be paid by cheque in Canadian currency. - 22.
-The Claims Administrator shall keep clear records, such that any amounts remaining after the payment to Eligible Claimants can be identified as resulting from uncashed cheques, undeliverable cheques, the cap on the Claim Value, or otherwise, so that any such funds can be dealt with in accordance with the Settlement Agreement. - 23.
-In the event that the distribution of cheques for the Claim Value to Eligible Claimants does not result in the distribution of the entirety of the Net Settlement Funds, the Claims Administrator will distribute any balance in accordance with Section 7 of the Settlement Agreement.
-Prior to making this distribution, the Administrator will allow a 60-day grace period to elapse, commencing from the date on which all or substantially all uncashed settlement cheques have become stale-dated and ineligible for redemption. - 24.
+19. The Claims Administrator shall make arrangements to pay claims from the Net Settlement Funds as expeditiously as possible.

+- 20. All payments will be calculated in Canadian currency and payments will be paid by cheque in Canadian currency. - 21.
+The Claims Administrator shall keep clear records, such that any amounts remaining after the payment to Eligible Claimants can be identified as resulting from uncashed cheques, undeliverable cheques, the cap on the Claim Value, or otherwise, so that any such funds can be dealt with in accordance with the Settlement Agreement. - 22.
+In the event that the distribution of cheques for the Claim Value to Eligible Claimants does not result in the distribution of the entirety of the Net Settlement Funds, the Claims Administrator will distribute any balance in accordance with Section 7 of the Settlement Agreement. - 23.
 If directions from the Courts are sought in respect of the distribution of the Net Settlement Funds, to the extent that any amounts in issue would not affect the amounts payable in respect of all other claims, the Claims Administrator may proceed with payment of those other claims before the Courts provide directions.